 While jig-and-minnow presentations work all summer long, drifting or slow-trolling a live bait rig often results in locating fish more quickly.
 Christy recommends dragging a Gum-Drop Floater-and-leech behind a Roach Walker Sinker heavy enough to maintain bottom contact.

 Early in the season, he recommends fishing the back bays of the upper river, flipping to cover wherever you can find it.
-Later, focus on the river channel edges and adjacent feeding flats, including classic smallmouth cover, such as shoreline rocks, rip-rap and wood.
+Later, focus on the river channel edges and adjacent feeding flats, including classic smallmouth cover, such as shoreline rocks, rip-rap, and wood.
 “Smallies will move in and out of the channel, following the baitfish,” he explains.
-Mimic Minnows® and wacky-rigged Impulse® Dipsticks work well, as do white Impulse® Tubes or Reed-Runner® Spinnerbaits.
+Mimic Minnows® and wacky-rigged soft plastic stickbaits work well, as do white soft plastic tube bait or Reed-Runner® Spinnerbaits.

 The Highway 2 Bridge, farther downstream, is another smallmouth hotspot.
-Focus on rip-rap, retaining walls and other man-made structure in the backwaters near the bridge.
+Focus on rip-rap, retaining walls, and other man-made structures in the backwaters near the bridge.

 This river has also earned a reputation for producing trophy-class muskies, including some 50-plus inchers.
 A massive flood in 2012 drastically changed the bottom-scape, washing away many of the more productive weedbeds and other cover.
 Muskie hunters, however, have been successful in searching out new areas that hold these predators.

 Early in the season try trolling or casting crankbaits in the shallow bays and flats.
-After the weeds emerge, cast a Bird-Shot Bucktail Spinner overtop any bed you find, especially if it’s near the channel edge.
+After the weeds emerge, cast a Reed-Runner Magnum Spinnerbait overtop any bed you find, especially if it’s near the channel edge.
 Topwaters and glide baits are also solid choices here.

 Later, when the water warms, you can sometimes find muskies in the channel itself.
 Some anglers also head upriver to fish the channel and sub-channels around the Highway 23 Bridge.
-Trolling crankbaits is one way to go, but also try casting a heavy Bionic Bucktail® Spinnerbait along the edge, or probe the depths with a muskie-size tube bait on a heavy jig head.
+Trolling crankbaits is one way to go, but also try casting a heavy Reed-Runner Magnum Spinnerbait along the edge, or probe the depths with a muskie-size tube bait on a heavy jig head.